richardchien/wasmedge-anna/README.md

 # WasmEdge x Anna

+## Requirement

+- WasmEdge 0.10.0

 ## Build

-Assuming WasmEdge is installed to `../_installed`, you can build this project with:
+Assuming WasmEdge is installed to `../_install`, you can build this project with:

 ```sh
 cmake -B build -DCMAKE_PREFIX_PATH=../_install